UD-UC basketball series has long, storied history: What to remember

 In 2009, Dayton coach Brian Gregory said UD called UC every year in an attempt to renew the series but understood UC had few open spots on its schedule.

-“They left Conference USA (in 2005) and are still required to play a home-and-home series with UAB and Memphis,” Gregory said, “plus they have 18 league games and a tournament (in the Big East).
+“They left Conference USA (in 2005) and are still required to play a home-and-home series with UAB and Memphis,” Gregory said at the time, “plus they have 18 league games and a tournament (in the Big East).
 A lot of things go into trying to set it up.”

-Dayton and Cincinnati announced in July they would play this season, resuming a series that was largely one sided for 50 years.
+Dayton and Cincinnati announced in 2023 that they would play that season, and resume a series that was largely one sided for 50 years.
 Here’s a look back at the series:

 Streaks: The Flyers have losing streaks of 14 games (1958-69), nine games (1975-83) and 11 games (1989-2001) in the series.
 From 1970 to 2005, Dayton lost 15 games in a row on UC’s home court.